sahinakkaya/chatbot/README.md

 Whenever you see a metric registered, you can assume I didn't wrote that line.
 Whenever you see a test case, you can assume I didn't wrote it.
 ```

-## License

-This project is for interview demonstration purposes.

-## Contact

-For questions or issues, please contact the development team.